lm2-poly/PeriPyDIC/README.md

 `from deck import PD_deck` will import the *PD_deck* class.

-`data = PD_deck()` will create an object called `data` having the attributes and methods of the *PD_deck* class.
+`data = PD_deck()` will create an object called `data` having the variables and methods of the *PD_deck* class.
 To create that object, the class will import data from the `deck.xml` file.
 It is necessary to properly fill it.
 The following sections explain how to do so.

 It is possible to check the data currently loaded in the class using, for example, `data.Final_time` will show you the total duration of the simulation, or `data.Num_Nodes` to see how many PD nodes there are.

-### Discretization
+#### Variables

 * `PD_deck.Horizon_Factor:` Horizon = Horizon\_Factor X `PD_deck.Delta_x` X `Safety parameter`